elmunoz42/sbcc-ev-charging-stations/README.md

 While STL-ARIMA provides reliable short-term forecasting (3–6 months), long-term infrastructure planning requires scenario-based projections rather than strict predictive modeling.

-To estimate 2030 demand, we use a linear or exponential extrapolation based on current EV adoption targets and historical usage growth.
+To estimate 2030 demand, we use a linear or exponential extrapolation based on current EV adoption trends and targets juxtaposed with historical usage growth.
 The STL-ARIMA short-term forecast supports this by revealing seasonal variability and baseline trends, which are layered onto the long-range scenarios.

 Together, this hybrid approach enables both operational forecasting and strategic capacity planning—giving Santa Barbara County a way to manage the near-term while preparing for the long-term.
+In the short and medium term CSB needs to predict usage peaks so they can be remedied immediately.
+In the long term the grid needs to be built to match the projected need of ~30,000 kWh in your average day.
+[ADD SPECIFIC NUMBERS HERE]

 In this graph we are modeling 2 Scenarios, the "linear" growth trend suggested by the charging data and the exponential trend derived from the California Department of Energy's Zery-Emission Vehicle data.